parkpatt/cohort-8/examples/record-collection/README.md

 * Artist is required
 * Title is required
 * Condition is required
-* Value should be between $0-Max int
+* Value should be between $0 - 10 million

 ### Domain Classes